Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Cash Deposit Requirements

-In accordance with section 751(a)(2)(C) of the Act, the Department intends to instruct CBP to collect cash deposits of estimated countervailing duties in the amount shown above for Borusan, should the final results of this administrative review remain the same as these preliminary results; if the rate is zero or de minimis, then zero cash deposit will be required.
+In accordance with section 751(a)(2)(C) of the Act, Commerce also intends to instruct CBP to collect cash deposits of estimated countervailing duties in the amount shown above for Borusan, with regard to shipments of subject merchandise entered, or withdrawn from warehouse, for consumption on or after the date of publication of the final results of this review.
 For all non-reviewed firms, we will instruct CBP to continue to collect cash deposits at the most recent company specific or all-others rate applicable to the company.
 These cash deposit requirements, when imposed, shall remain in effect until further notice.